AD-SamLi/word-count-estimator/README.md

 1. Prepare translation data in the required CSV format
 2. Use the batch processing mode to analyze your data
+3. Use `analyze` command to automatically calculate both word & character ratios
-3. Update ratios using the `update csv` or `update excel` commands
+4. Manually update ratios using the `update csv` or `update excel` commands
-4. The system will automatically save and use your custom ratios
+5. The system will automatically save and use your custom ratios for both metrics

 ## 🌐 Deployment